eagle-ai/eagle-ai.github.io/ambari-plugin-install.md

 permalink: /docs/ambari-plugin-install.html
 ---

-Assume Eagle (incubating, called Eagle in the following) package has been copied and exacted under /usr/hdp/current/eagle.
+Assume Apache Eagle (incubating, called Eagle in the following) package has been copied and exacted under /usr/hdp/current/eagle.

 > **WARNING**: the following instructions work in sandbox currently.